blfrantz/ClimateDataParser/README.md

-# Introduction
+# Climate Data Parser
-This project aims to provide a simple example of the data analysis architecture described in the following video series: (link coming soon)
+This repo contains some simple python ETL scripts written as supporting material for the following video series: (link coming soon).
 In short, it combines mongoDB with elasticsearch and kibana to deliver a scalable and easy end-to-end solution for general-purpose data exploration and analysis.

-By way of example, this project will ingest monthly climate data published by NOAA here: ftp://ftp.ncdc.noaa.gov/pub/data/ghcn/v3/
+By way of example, the main ETL script ingests monthly climate data published by NOAA here:
+`ftp://ftp.ncdc.noaa.gov/pub/data/ghcn/v3/`
 It expects the following files from that FTP location to be saved to a 'data' folder next to these scripts:
 - country-codes
 - contents of the 6 ghcnm.[...].tar.gz files (no subfolders, just the files)